 - C1.
 All commercial signs on a heritage item or a building in heritage conservation area are to be restrained in visual prominence, of design compatible with style of the building, of high standard of materials, construction and graphics, and carefully placed in an appropriate location avoiding damage to the significant fabric.
 C2.
-Any sign proposed for a heritage - item is to be consistent with the recommendations of any approved Signs Strategy forming part of a development consent or the policies and recommendations of any Conservation Management Plan applying to the heritage item.
+Any sign proposed for a heritage item is to be consistent with the - item is to be consistent with the recommendations of any approved Signs Strategy forming part of a development consent or the policies and recommendations of any Conservation Management Plan applying to the heritage item.